The “Season of Mists” arc focused primarily on Morpheus’ quest to free his one-time love, Nada, from her banishment into hell.

 July 1991

-Story Artist: Mike Dringenberg (penciller), George Pratt (inker)
+Story Artist: Mike Dringenberg (penciler), George Pratt (inker)

-Issue #28 was referred to as an “Epilogue,” but it actually contained the resolution to some of the main story points that were likely of most interested to readers.
+Issue #28 was referred to as an “Epilogue,” but it contained the resolution to some of the main story points that were likely of most interest to readers.
 Foremost was the story of Nada.

-Before getting to that situation though, readers dropped in on the restoration of hell.
-Things appeared to be getting back to ‘normal’ after the angels Remiel and Duma were placed in charge.
-There was also a hint of more-than-friendly affection between those angels, but that suggestion was not built upon any detailed facts.
+Before getting to that situation though, Gaiman dropped readers in on the restoration of hell.
+Things were returning to ‘normal’ after the angels Remiel and Duma took charge.
+There was also a hint of more-than-friendly affection between those angels, but this suggestion was not based on any detailed facts.

-Morpheus was not ungracious, although he expected Nuala to present herself in her scruffier Faerie form rather than the beautiful blonde whom she’d been presenting to be during the previous gathering.
-It has been pointed out by some that this request was intended by Morpheus to put Nuala in her place as a subordinate and not a guest within the Dreaming kingdom.
+Morpheus was not ungracious, although he expected Nuala to present herself in her scruffier Faerie form rather than the beautiful blonde whom she had been presenting to be during the previous gathering.
+Some have pointed out that this request was intended by Morpheus to put Nuala in her place as a subordinate and not a guest within the Dreaming kingdom.

-While meeting with Susano-o-no-Mikoto, Morpheus revealed that he knew that the Japanese god was actually Loki in disguise.
+While meeting with Susano-o-no-Mikoto, Morpheus revealed that he knew that the Japanese god was Loki in disguise.
 Loki had wanted to avoid a sentence of internal torment by pulling a classic switcheroo.
-As a way to smooth over the situation, Morpheus suggested creating a dream image of Loki to take Loki’s place so that both Susano-o-no-Mikoto and Loki could be free.
+To smooth over the situation, Morpheus suggested creating a dream image of Loki to take Loki’s place so that both Susano-o-no-Mikoto and Loki could be free.

 Elsewhere, readers curious about Lucifer’s fate learned that he had been lounging on a beach in Perth, Australia.
-As much as it might go against Lucifer’s nature, he was admiring the beautiful daily sunsets and begrudgingly attributing them to ‘the creator.’
+As much as it might go against Lucifer’s nature, he admired the beautiful daily sunsets and begrudgingly attributed them to ‘the creator.’

 Ten thousand years after their first meeting, the couple’s central problem remained the same.
-Nada wasn’t interested in being with an immortal and Morpheus wasn’t interested in being mortal with her.
-Instead of being with Nada, Morpheus had her reborn as a baby to a family in Hong Kong.
+Nada was not interested in being with an immortal and Morpheus was not interested in being mortal with her.
+Instead of being with Nada, Morpheus had her reborn as a baby in a family in Hong Kong.
 Curiously enough, she was shown as having been reincarnated as a boy.

 How well readers would enjoy the ending depended on how choreographed it might have felt to them.
 That the ownership of hell would be resolved via intervention from ‘the creator’ bailed Morpheus out from having to make a particularly difficult decision.

 In terms of impact on Morpheus, the Nada storyline was undeniably the story’s emotional centerpiece.
-Unfortunately for romantics, the resolution was likely not what some readers might have desired.
-However, it was fitting within the context of the greater tale being told and was respectful toward the nature of the stalemate between the lovers.
+Unfortunately for romantics, the resolution was not what some readers might have desired.
+However, it fit within the context of the greater tale being told and was respectful toward the nature of the stalemate between the lovers.